ControlFront/controlfront-docs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "💡 Feature Request"
+name: 🌟 Feature Request
-description: Suggest a new feature or enhancement
+about: Suggest a new idea or enhancement for ControlFront
+title: "[Feature]: "
-labels: [enhancement]
+labels: enhancement
+assignees: ""
 ---

-**Describe the feature**
-What would you like ControlFront to do?

-**Why is this needed?**
+**Is your feature request related to a problem?**
-Explain the problem this solves or improves.
+Please describe the problem you're facing.

-**Any examples or mockups?**
-If helpful, include examples, links, or mock screenshots.
+**Describe the solution you'd like**
+A clear and concise description of what you want to happen.

+**Describe alternatives you’ve considered**
+Any alternative solutions or features you’ve thought of.

 **Additional context**
-Anything else we should know?
+Add any other context or screenshots here.